Upload & QAC

 COTSpotter data can help Traditional Custodians see where and when COTS surveys have occurred and what was observed.
 Initial engagement is planned for the coming months, with the project fact sheet providing a practical starting point for those conversations.

-Download the project fact sheetThe workflow is built
+Download the project fact sheetThe COTSpotter workflow is built